- More than 1.35 million households making $150,000 or more per year became renters between 2007 and 2017 nationwide — a 175% increase.

 Next up is San Francisco with 71,000, and L.A. comes in third with 67,000 families making $150K or more who choose to rent.

 The share of upper-bracket renters nationwide has more than doubled in 2017 compared to a decade before, going from 2% to 4.9% of all renters.
 But in some markets like San Francisco and San Jose, that share is much larger.
-The two West-Coast cities boasting the top two biggest slices of the top-earning renter demographic.
+The two West-Coast cities boast the top two biggest slices of the top income-earner renter demographic.

 The largest share of high-income renters in the U.S. is reserved for San Francisco, where 31% of renter households earn over $150,000 annually.
 In fact, the only other renter demographic that holds a larger share is that of San Franciscans who make less than $50,000 per year (33.9%).

-Boston and San Diego Enjoy a Bigger Share of Rich Renters than L.A.
+Boston and San Diego Enjoy a Bigger Share of Top Income Earner Renters than L.A.

-Urban areas are the preferred rental playground among top earners, however, Los Angeles seems to be the exception.
+Urban areas are the preferred rental playground among top income earners, but L.A. seems to be the exception.
 You can find a bigger share of high-income renter households in cities like Washington, D.C. or Seattle than you will in Los Angeles.
-As a matter of fact, there are seven other cities that hold a bigger share of wealthy renters than the popular City of Angels, where only 7.6% of those who rent a home have an income above $150K.
+As a matter of fact, there are seven other cities that hold a bigger share of wealthy renters than the popular City of Angels, where only 7.6% of those who rent have an income above $150K.
 For example, 13.9% of Washington, D.C. renters and 12% of those renting in Seattle earn over $150K.
-The same goes for Boston (11%) and San Diego (10%).
+The same goes for Boston (11%) and San Diego (10%), unlike Chicago and Houston, which have a smaller renter population than L.A.

 The attitude toward renting at any income level is changing.
-With renters becoming the majority population in many U.S. cities, the spike in the national population of wealthy renter households could mean a change in attitude toward an American Dream that no longer belongs to this generation of renters.
+With renters becoming the majority population in many U.S. cities, such as Miami, Atlanta, or Las Vegas, the spike in the national population of wealthy renter households could mean a change in attitude toward an American Dream that no longer belongs to this generation of renters.

 - Income data by tenure provided by U.S. Census (American Community Survey 2007-2017 1-year estimates) at national and city level.